heywillmosley/nh_20200601/wp-content/plugins/affiliatewp-affiliate-forms-gravity-forms/README.md

 AffiliateWP - Affiliate Forms For Gravity Forms
 ====================

+####Version 1.0.21, May 20, 2020

+- Fixed: Affiliate Application Accepted email includes reset password link when user is already logged in
+- Fixed: Cast the form ID as an integer when doing a string comparison for adding an affiliate
+- Fixed: Avoid a notice when upgrading from an undefined form

+####Version 1.0.20, January 8, 2020

+Fix: Password reset link not emailed to affiliate if password field missing from form
+Fix: Affiliates can't log in after setting password

 ####Version 1.0.19, August 29, 2019

 Fix: Limit capturing affiliate username and email lead meta to the registration form only.